A new key biodiversity platform for cross sectoral collaboration

 The Climate Investment Coalition (CIC) is pleased to communicate this commitment from asset owners in Sweden, Norway, Finland, Denmark, Iceland, the Faroe Islands and the UK, in an aim to contribute to increasing global climate ambition and spur the global uptake of climate investments for the green transition by 2030.
 In addition, a pension fund from Greenland has declared its support.

-Major progress in reaching 2030 Climate Targets was announced by the Danish financial sector at the Climate Investment Summit
+Major progress in reaching 2030 Climate Targets was announced by the Danish financial sector at Climate Investment Summit

-Two remarkable announcements took place at the Climate Investment Summit 2021, where the Danish financial sector reported on the progress of their financial commitments to 2030.
+Two remarkable announcements took place at Climate Investment Summit 2021, where the Danish financial sector reported on the progress of their financial commitments to 2030.

 Kent Damsgaard, CEO of Insurance & Pension Denmark reported on the second-year tracking of the DKK350 billion conditional commitment made by Danish pension funds in 2019.
 Peter Kjærgaard, Chairman of the Danish Investment Association and Head of Wealth Management at Nykredit reported on the progress of the Danish Investment Association’s commitment made in 2020, to reach an ambitious 75% CO2 footprint reduction in investment funds offered to Danish private investors by 2030, compared to the world index in 2020.